Tanzyingsz/DDM-Dissertation/Literature Review 2.0.md

 ## 1.3.
 Content Quality

-Since the beginning of human history, storytelling has been used as the most natural way to communicate.(Patterson and Brown, 2005) Nowadays, storytelling has already been used as a powerful means for marketing strategy worldwide.(Pulizzi,2012)It is said that a strong brand story will emotionally bond with the customer more tightly and creates a longer span of brand image in customer's mind(Herskovitz, S. and Crystal, M., 2010).
-Therefore, marketers today tend to compelle stories into websites in order to persuade, entertain, and raise audience interest.
+Since the beginning of human history, storytelling has been used as the most natural way to communicate.
+(Patterson and Brown, 2005) Nowadays, storytelling has already been used as a powerful means for marketing strategy worldwide.
+(Pulizzi,2012)It is said that a strong brand story will emotionally bond with the customer more tightly and creates a longer span of brand image in customer's mind(Herskovitz, S. and Crystal, M., 2010).
+Therefore, marketers today tend to compelled stories into websites in order to persuade, entertain, and raise audience interest.

 ## 1.4.
 Navigation